btmorr/scala-boost/tutorial/session1.md

 - Data Source: *NewsAPI* - NewsAPI provides free API access
 - Processing Framework: *Spark* - Spark is one of the more developed of these solutions and is currently a popular choice in industry (e.g.: something that's really good for a resume).
 Specifically this tutorial will use a Databricks account to get free access to an existing Spark cluster to avoid having to deal with setup of computing hardware--there are great resources for learning how to do this, but it is outside of the scope of learning to do something interesting with Scala
-- Database: *Cassandra* - Cassandra is increasing in popularity for data processing, is distributed by default, and there is a Cassandra connector built into Spark, which makes it easy to hook the two together [note to self: can we actually do databasing with this setup? figure out how much of a pain it is to get Cassandra set up and accessible to a Databricks Spark notebook]
+- Database: *Hive* - Hive is supported out of the box by Databricks, so we'll use this for starters so we can get straight to working with data, rather than paying for compute resources and spending a lot of time and headache installing and running a database.

 A future version of this will probably also include creating and using a dashboard to allow a user to change what kinds of filters are applied and visualize the result.

+# Time to actually do something!

 ## Getting access